Udo Di Fabio: Biography

 In 1970 Di Fabio began as a local government official in middle service in Dinslaken.
-He completed his secondary school diploma and then studied law at the Ruhr University in Bochum as well as social sciences at the University of Duisburg (now University of Duisburg-Essen).
+He completed his secondary school diploma and then studied law at the Ruhr University Bochum as well as social sciences at the University of Duisburg (now University of Duisburg-Essen).
 After completing the two state examinations in law in 1982 and 1985, Di Fabio was a judge at the Duisburg Social Court.
-In 1986 he worked as a wissenschaftlicher Mitarbeiter (scientific assistant) at the Institute for Public Law at the University of Bonn.
-In 1987, he achieved there his dissertation Rechtsschutz im parlamentarischen Untersuchungsverfahren, followed by a doctorate in the subject of social sciences in 1990.
+In 1986, he worked as a wissenschaftlicher Mitarbeiter (scientific assistant) at the Institute for Public Law at the University of Bonn.
+In 1987, he achieved his dissertation Rechtsschutz im parlamentarischen Untersuchungsverfahren, followed by a doctorate in the subject of social sciences in 1990.
 He completed his habilitation in 1993.
-Then he was appointed university professor for public law at the Westfälische Wilhelms-Universität Münster, followed by a call to the University of Trier.
-From 1997 to 2003 Di Fabio was a Professor of Public Law at the Ludwig Maximilians University in Munich, since 2003 he has been Professor for Public Law at the Rheinische Friedrich-Wilhelms-Universität in Bonn.
+Then he was appointed university professor for public law at the University of Münster, followed by a call to the University of Trier.
+From 1997 to 2003 Di Fabio was a Professor of Public Law at LMU Munich, since 2003 he has been Professor for Public Law at the University of Bonn.
 From 1999 to 2011 he was Judge of the Federal Constitutional Court.
 In 2011, he was holder of the Mercator professorship at the University of Duisburg-Essen.

 In April 2020, Di Fabio was appointed by Minister-President Armin Laschet of North Rhine-Westphalia to a 12-member expert group to advise on economic and social consequences of the COVID-19 pandemic in Germany.